videlec/aims-python-rwanda-2016/README.md

 =====================================================================
 ([Vincent Delecroix](http://www.labri.fr/perso/vdelecro/), LaBRI, Bordeaux, France)

-These are notes, exercises and worksheets that are used during the teaching of Python at AIMS Rwanda in fall 2016.
+This github repository contains material used to teach Python at AIMS Rwanda in fall 2016.
 You can also find complementary information on [AIMS Rwanda website](https://sites.google.com/a/aims.ac.rw/academic/scientific-software-development-in-python).

+At the bottom of this page you can find a list of references and some tips for the jupyter notebook.

 Week 1
 ------

 The program of the week consists in 4 worksheets and an assignment.
-To download the documents right click on each link below and chose "Sage link as".
+To download a document right click on a link and chose "Sage link as".

 - [Jupyter worksheet 1](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet1.ipynb) basic Python and plotting ([view it online (read-only version)](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet1.ipynb))
 - The second worksheet has been split into two parts